-The university's rules prohibited actions that violate a student's constitutional rights.
+Florida State's rules prohibited actions that violate a student's constitutional rights.
 Id. ¶ 39.
-Although university administrators retained authority to require student government to comply with university policy or state or federal law, they took no action to prevent retaliation against Mr. Denton for his religious speech.
+Although University administrators retained authority to require the student government to comply with University policy or state or federal law, they took no action to prevent retaliation against Mr. Denton for his religious speech.
 Id. ¶¶ 37-39, 126-28.
-His appeals to the university fell on deaf ears, id. ¶¶ 125-126, and he was forced to file a lawsuit to vindicate his rights.
+His appeals to University officials fell on deaf ears, id. ¶¶ 125- 126, and he was forced to file a lawsuit to vindicate his rights.
 See generally id.
-Ultimately, the parties settled and the university affirmed its commitment "to protecting the rights of its students to hold and practice their religious beliefs free of persecution."
-Fla.
-State Univ.
-News, Statement from Florida State University Office of Communications (May 26, 2021) https://bit.ly/31xpazX.

-ADF's legal work illustrates a disturbing trend in higher education.
+ADF's additional legal work illustrates a disturbing trend in higher education.
 ADF successfully challenged a university's requirement that students post what amounted to a "trigger warning" for their proposed pro-life display, causing the students to self-censor and not set up their display.
 See generally Compl., Students for Life at Miami Univ. of Ohio v.
 Trs. of Miami Univ. of Ohio, No. 1:17-cv-804-TSB (S.D.
 Ohio Nov.
 29, 2017), ECF No. 1.
-In another matter, a student at State University of New York-Geneseo ("SUNY") was banned from teaching and field work because school officials were offended by videos posted on his personal social media discussing his religious and political views.
-And in another, ADF successfully challenged overbroad policies prohibiting speech that may create a "hostile or offensive environment," DeJohn, 537 F.3d at 320; see also generally Coll.
+In another instance, a student at State University of New York-Geneseo was banned from teaching and field work because school officials were offended by videos posted on his personal social media discussing his religious and political views.
+In yet another, ADF successfully challenged overbroad policies prohibiting speech that may create a "hostile or offensive environment."
+DeJohn, 537 F.3d at 320; see also generally Coll.
 Republicans at S.F.
 State Univ. v.
 Reed, 523 F. Supp.
 2d 1005, 1010 (N.D.
 Cal.
 2007) (student group endured months of investigation under a speech code because of complaints about their speech).

 Universities' rush to regulate off-campus speech that others might find offensive is particularly alarming.
-A university's discretion to regulate student speech is far more limited than in the K-12 context because university students are adults who engage in mature debate on campuses where they live, without school authorities acting as in loco parentis to protect them from disfavored ideas.
+A university's discretion to regulate student speech is far more limited than in the K-12 context because university students are adults who engage in mature debate on campuses where they live, without school authorities acting in loco parentis to protect them from disfavored ideas.
 E.g., McCauley v.
-Univ. of the Virgin Islands, 618 F.3d 232, 242-47 (3d Cir.
+Univ. of V.I., 618 F.3d 232, 242-47 (3d Cir.
 2010).
-Unfortunately, the foregoing examples-and Virginia Tech's BIRT policy-demonstrate that universities have not taken this admonition to heart.

-The petition presents a question of grave national significance.
-The Court should grant the petition and clarify that, when a university's effort to censor "threatening" speech results in silencing protected viewpoints, it runs afoul of the First Amendment.
+Unfortunately, a myriad of examples-and Texas State's Policy-demonstrate that universities have not taken this admonition to heart.
+This Court should reverse the district court and reaffirm that when a university's effort to censor unpopular speech results in silencing protected viewpoints, it runs afoul of the First Amendment.

 II.
-THE SUPPRESSION OF ACADEMIC SPEECH HAS BEEN A STEPPING STONE FOR TOTALITARIAN REGIMES.
+THE SUPPRESSION OF ACADEMIC SPEECH HAS BEEN A STEPPING STONE FOR TOTALITARIAN REGIMES oppressive regimes.

-The spread of speech codes at American universities is disquieting.
-But even more alarming are its parallels to some of the world's most oppressive regimes.
 Totalitarian movements invariably target universities because they recognize the threat that free thinking poses to their hold on power.
 As the political philosopher Hannah Arendt observed: